syncfusion-content/asp.netwebforms-docs/aspnet/Grid/How-to/Add-header-and-footer-to-exported-file.md

 documentation: ug
 ---

-## Adding header and footer in the Exported file (Excel, Word or Pdf)
+## Adding header and footer in the Exported file (Excel, Word or PDF)

 We can add header and footer in the exported file while exporting the grid control.